 3 Ways to Boost Your Blog in 2018

 As Facebook and other platforms crack down on clickbait and fake news, creating valuable original content will be more important than ever.
 For companies of any size, a blog is one of the easiest ways to create and share that original content.
 The first part of the year is also a perfect opportunity to give your blog a refresh and consider new strategies to take your blog to the next level.
-You already know the content needs to be easy to digest, optimized for SEO include visuals – here’s three new tips to boost your blog this year.
+You already know the content needs to be easy to digest, optimized for SEO from Mac J Web which include visuals – here’s three new tips to boost your blog this year.

 Long form blogging